Maurizio Bolognini, Terri C. Smith,

 Secondly, we are now immersed in a new technological environment that allows much more interesting forms of communication and public involvement.
 With the development of digital technologies, everything has become potentially interactive; of course this also includes images, which are no longer static but dynamic.
 Affected by technologies in which intelligence prevails over memory, images too become processes; hence they may be opened up to public interaction.
 At the same time, the new flows of communication make it possible to have more advanced forms of public participation, from simple interactivity right up to interactive decision-making, in which the interaction among the participants (mediated by the installation device) may give rise, for example, to constantly evolving images.

 I have carried out some experiments in this direction, where the focus was on the intersection of generative art, public art and mobile electronic democracy (technologies of participation using mobile phones): vast streams of images projected in public spaces and destined to evolve over time, going off in unpredictable directions decided by the public, who can interact from their mobile phone in a manner similar to certain applications of electronic democracy.
-I think a generative process of this kind, based on interaction and collective intelligence, is more surprising and obscure than a generative process based only on software.
+I think a generative process of this kind, based on interaction and collective intelligence, may be more surprising and obscure than a generative process based only on software.
 This opens up the possibility of art which is generative, interactive and public; and the SMS Mediated Sublime and the CIM series are, I think, an initial experiment in this direction.